-(1) Under our Credit Facility, the maturity on outstanding debt of \$20 million could be accelerated if we do not maintain certain covenants.
-(See Note 5 of the Notes to Consolidated Financial Statements).
-We voluntarily paid down \$5 million in debt in February 2019.
+- (1) Under our Credit Facility, the maturity on outstanding debt of \$10 million could be accelerated if we do not maintain certain covenants.
+(See Note 5 of the Notes to Consolidated Financial Statements). - (2) Interest payments on the long-term debt are based on scheduled debt maturities and the interest rates are held constant over the remaining terms. - (3) Includes \$21,721,000 in obligations under employment agreements and contracts with on-air personalities, other employees, and our President, CEO, and Chairman, Edward K. Christian.